Vasileios-Mavroeidis/oc2arch/oc2arch-v1.0-csprd01.md

 Rescorla, E. and B. Korver, "Guidelines for Writing RFC Text on Security Considerations", BCP 72, RFC 3552, DOI 10.17487/RFC3552, July 2003, https://www.rfc-editor.org/info/rfc3552.

 ## 1.5 Goal
 The goal of the OpenC2 Language Specification is to provide a model for interoperating between functional elements of cyber defense systems.
-This language used in conjunction with the OpenC2 Language SPecification, OpenC2 Actuator Profiles, and OpenC2 Transfer Specifications allows for vendor-agnostic cybertime response to attacks.
+This language used in conjunction with the OpenC2 Language Specification, OpenC2 Actuator Profiles, and OpenC2 Transfer Specifications allows for vendor-agnostic cybertime response to attacks.

 The Integrated Adaptive Cyber Defense (IACD) framework defines a collection of activities, based on the traditional OODA (Observe–Orient–Decide–Act) Loop [[IACD]](#iacd):